Red Bull Racing is currently one of the top teams in Formula One. The team competes under the name Oracle Red Bull Racing.

 About Red Bull Racing

 Christian Horner has been the team principal of Oracle Red Bull Racing since its formation in 2004.
-The Red Bull Racing team won their first podium in their second season of driving in Formula 1 thanks to experienced driver, David Coulthard.
-This podium proved that Red Bull Racing were in Formula 1 to compete and that they wouldn’t be a bottom-tiered team.
-Up until 2009, Red Bull were a middle-tiered team, that was until Sebastian Vettel replaced retired David Coulthard.
+The Red Bull Racing team won its first podium in its second season of driving in Formula 1, thanks to experienced driver David Coulthard.
+This podium proved that Red Bull Racing was in Formula 1 to compete and that it wouldn’t be a bottom-tiered team.
+Until 2009, Red Bull was a middle-tiered team until Sebastian Vettel replaced retired David Coulthard.

-2009 saw Vettel bring home Red Bull Racing’s first ever win and 1-2 in Formula One at the Chinese Grand Prix in the RB5.
-Red Bull Racing went on to win five more times that same year with Vettel winning the British Grand Prix, Japanese Grand Prix and Abu Dhabi Grand Prix and Webber placing first in the German Grand Prix and Brazilian Grand Prix.
-The team finished second in the Constructors Championship, the highest Red Bull Racing ever finished in the championship since joining in 2005.
-Having the best season to date set the team up for the 2010 season.
+2009 saw Vettel bring home Red Bull Racing’s first-ever win and 1-2 in Formula One at the Chinese Grand Prix in the RB5.
+Red Bull Racing went on to win five more times that same year, with Vettel winning the British Grand Prix, Japanese Grand Prix and Abu Dhabi Grand Prix and Webber placing first in the German Grand Prix and Brazilian Grand Prix.
+The team finished second in the Constructors Championship, the highest Red Bull Racing ever completed in the championship since joining in 2005.
+The best season to date set the team up for the 2010 season.

-2010 saw a very consistent season for both Vettel and Webber in the RB6 with many podium finishes throughout the season.
+With many podium finishes, 2010 saw a consistent season for both Vettel and Webber in the RB6.
 Sebastian Vettel made Red Bull and Formula One history that year when he won the World Championship.
 A record that still hasn’t been broken.
-The German driver became the youngest driver to ever win the World Championship.
+The German driver became the youngest driver ever to win the World Championship.
 It was also Red Bull’s first Constructors Championship title.
-The following year, Vettel took home the World Championship once again in the RB7.
-Vettel had such a successful season he was announced as World Champion with three races left in the season.
+Vettel took home the World Championship again in the RB7 the following year.
+Vettel had such a successful season that he was announced as World Champion with three races left.

 2012 saw Sebastian win his fourth consecutive World Championship.
-The 2012 season saw Vettel win nine consecutive races in the second half of the season securing the World Championship title and Constructors Championship once again.
-The 2013 season saw the end of the Red Bulls winning streak.
+The 2012 season saw Vettel win nine straight races in the second half, securing the title of the World Championship and the Constructors Championship once again.
+The 2013 season saw the end of the Red Bull’s winning streak.
 After Mark Webber announced his retirement, Australian driver Daniel Ricciardo was hired as his replacement.
 Although Red Bull didn’t win the title, they did finish a respectable second in the Constructors’ and Ricciardo got his first three Formula One victories in the RB10.

 2016 saw Red Bull improve on their previous season.
-Red Bull went back to second in the Constructors and Ricciardo placed third in the Driver’s Championship.
+Red Bull returned to second in the Constructors, and Ricciardo placed third in the Driver’s Championship.
 2016 also saw the debut of Max Verstappen in Red Bull Racing after he replaced Kvyat during the season.
-Max Verstappen won his first race at the Spanish Grand Prix, making him the youngest driver to ever win an F1 race.
+Max Verstappen won his first race at the Spanish Grand Prix, making him the youngest driver ever to win an F1 race.

-For the next two seasons, Red Bull would finish third in the Constructors with their drivers Ricciardo and Verstappen.
-There were struggles with the RB13 and RB14 in both seasons but the drivers managed to take some victories and place in podiums throughout the season.
-Notable races were Ricciardo’s win in Monaco in 2018 and Vertsappens win in the Austrian Grand Prix.
+Red Bull’s drivers, Ricciardo and Verstappen, would finish third in the Constructors for the next two seasons.
+There were struggles with the RB13 and RB14 in both seasons, but the drivers managed to take some victories and place on podiums throughout the season.
+Notable races were Ricciardo’s win in Monaco in 2018 and Vertsappen’s win in the Austrian Grand Prix.

-In 2019, Red Bull announced that they would end their partnership with Renault and would move to Honda instead as they were unhappy with the engines.
-That Summer, Ricciardo also announced that he would be leaving Red Bull and moving to Renault.
+In 2019, Red Bull announced they would end their partnership with Renault and move to Honda instead as they were unhappy with the engines.
+That Summer, Ricciardo also announced that he would leave Red Bull and move to Renault.
 Pierre Gasly was chosen as Ricciardo’s replacement.
-Alexander Albon replaced Pierre Gasly half way through the season due to Gasly’s struggles with the Red Bull car.
+Alexander Albon replaced Pierre Gasly halfway through the season due to Gasly’s struggles with the Red Bull car.
 Alex won Rookie of the year that season.

-2019 also saw Red Bull break the record for the fastest pit stop in F1 at the 2019 Brazilian Grand Prix.
+In 2019, Red Bull also broke the record for the fastest pit stop in F1 at the 2019 Brazilian Grand Prix.
 Max Verstappen pitted during the race for an incredible 1.82 seconds, a record that still holds today.

 The 2020 season was delayed due to the COVID-19 pandemic.
-The season was shortened to 17 races which began in July.
-Verstappen performed very well, placing top three in 12 out of the 17 races.
+It was shortened to 17 races, which began in July.
+Verstappen performed very well, placing in the top three in 12 out of the 17 races.
 After a strange season in 2020, drivers were all set for the 2021 season.
-There was one new addition made to the Red Bull team, Sergio Pérez replacing Alex Albon, who became Red Bulls Test and Reserve driver.
+One new addition was made to the Red Bull team: Sergio Pérez replaced Alex Albon, who became Red Bull’s Test and Reserve driver.

-2021 was an incredible season for Red Bull for both Max Verstappen and Sergio Pérez driving the RB16B.
-The final race in the Abu Dhabi Grand Prix was done in dramatic fashion and was very controversial with Verstappen racing Hamilton in the last lap to grab the Driver’s Championship.
-This was Red Bulls first win since Vettel in 2013.
+2021 was an incredible season for Red Bull, with Max Verstappen and Sergio Pérez driving the RB16B.
+The final race in the Abu Dhabi Grand Prix was done dramatically and was very controversial, with Verstappen racing Hamilton in the last lap to grab the Driver’s Championship.
+This was Red Bull’s first win since Vettel in 2013.
 They also came second in the Constructors Championship.

 Red Bull Racing F1 Drivers